sliptonic/oughtabee.xyz/_posts/2019-07-14-Live-Alpha.md

 Question pins allow answers (If you're logged in).
 Most of the core mapping functions work as expected.

-During the beta phase, a feedback button is provided at the bottom of the sidebar menu.
+During the alpha phase, a feedback button is provided at the bottom of the sidebar menu.
 If you find bugs, or rough patches, please send a comment and we'll fix it as soon as we can.